kelseyhightower/kubernetes-the-hard-way/docs/05-kubernetes-worker.md

 ## Provision the Kubernetes Worker Nodes

 Run the following commands on `worker0`, `worker1`, `worker2`:

-> SSH into each machine using the `gcloud compute ssh` command

 #### Move the TLS certificates in place